Why study a degree in Physics?

 How to study Physics in the UK or USA

 International students have some fantastic options for studying Physics abroad.
 Kaplan is well-placed to offer students a pathway to a degree at a UK or US university via one of our preparation courses and direct entry options.
-Explore our study abroad education options to find the right path for you.
+Find Physics degrees in the UK or use our US degree finder to find Physics degrees in the USA.

 A pathway course can help prepare you for your university degree, both academically and personally.
 It’s a great first step on the path to obtaining a Physics degree, and perhaps going on to make an important discovery or scientific breakthrough.
 After all, in Physics, not even the sky is the limit.